DrazharLn/pracx/README.md

 You don't need to read this if you just want to use the patch ;)

+### Requirements

+You need Microsoft's compiler (`cl.exe`) and "XP Tools".

+1. Install VS 2017 Community
+2. Install XP Tools (I installed these with the VS IDE by setting the platform toolset for a "solution" to v141_xp)
+3. Optional: A POSIX environment with make (I use msys2).

+This needs to be built with Microsoft's compiler `cl.exe`.
+It cannot be compiled with gcc because it uses non-standard inline ASM.

+You need to ensure that the environment variables `PATH`, `INCLUDE` and `LIB` are set correctly if you're using `make`.
+I use a script to get the correct values from `vsdevcmd.bat`: `bash generate_vsenv`.

 ### Building

-This needs to be built with Visual Studio, or some compiler with equivalent inline ASM semantics (not gcc).
-Because Microsoft don't have a stable commandline API to their compilers, you will likely have to fiddle to get this to work.

-I install msys2 and use a unix-like terminal to do development.
-When things are working correctly, all you need to do is `make`, and the binaries and installer will be generated in `./bin` for you.
+When everything is working correctly its just `make` and collect the binaries from `bin/`.

+If you don't like make then you can set something else up using the Makefile as a build.

+I've tried to make the build system simple, but building stuff on windows is a bit tricky so you might need to fiddle with MSVC.
-Unfortunately, the build system is fragile and may not work for you without fiddling with MSVC.
-As a first port of call, check that the path in msbuild.workaround is correct for your machine then read on.
+As a first port of call, check that `vsenv` exists and that you can call `cl.exe`.

-#### Compiling

-The easiest way to build is to download the latest version of visual studio and install the C++ and XP tools, import the project and make sure the platform toolset for each "solution" is set to some XP toolset.
-For v141_xp, for example.
-Other faffery might be required.

-After that you can either build from VS or open the "Developer Command Prompt" and run `msbuild path/to/project`.

-I take the path from the developer command prompt and use it in msbuild.workaround, which is used by the Makefile.

 #### Packaging (installer)

 PRACX is packaged with NSIS.
-The makefile knows how to do this and will emit an installer in ./bin, if makensis exists on your PATH.
+The makefile knows how to do this and will emit an installer in `./bin`, if `makensis` exists on your `PATH`.

 If you don't like make, just point NSIS at the script in InstallScript.